saalfeldlab/n5-spark/README.md

   ```
   </details>

 * <b>N-dimensional offset downsampling</b>: performs a single downsampling step with given factors and offset.
+The downsampling factors and offset parameters are formatted as comma-separated lists, for example, `2,2,2`.
   <details>
   <summary><b>Run on Janelia cluster</b></summary>